unischolars blog

 PTE pros:

-• Offers flexible test dates and is available all year round.
+• It offers flexible test dates and is available all year round.

 • Has a faster result turnaround time than IELTS.